r3dpoint/kotlin-ktor-starter/README.md

 ## Deployment

-Fresh cloud deployment and pipeline files are located in `deployment`.
+Fresh cloud deployment and pipeline files are located in `deployments`.
-Experimental [Identity Aware Proxy](https://cloud.google.com/iap) deployment and service files are located in `applications/basic-server`.
+Experimental [Identity Aware Proxy](https://cloud.google.com/iap) deployment and service files are located in `experimental`.